Gobert lifts Jazz past Pelicans 106-104 in NBA restart

 Pelicans: Turned the ball over 20 times. … Missed 20 of 31 3-point attempts. … Josh Hart scored 10 points.

-Jazz: Coach Quin Snyder said before the game there was no denying how much Utah would miss forward Bojan Bogdanovic, who has a wrist injury.
-“We don’t have anybody like Bojan,” Snyder said, noting that he attempted 8 3s per game and that without those attempts the Jazz would rank last in the NBA in team attempts from deep.
-“So we’ve had discussions about everybody absorbing his shots.”
-Bogdanovic has hit 41.4% of his 3-point attempts this season and was averaging 21.2 points per game.
-Pelicans coach Alvin Gentry said Bogdanovic has been “a guy who has really, really hurt us,” calling him a “tremendous” shooter who excels at creating his own shot.
-“He’s a tough matchup, Gentry added. ”They’re going to miss him.” … The Jazz went 8 of 34 from 3-point range but scored 54 points in the paint and went 24 of 28 on foul shots.
+Jazz: Snyder said before the game there was no denying how much Utah would miss forward Bojan Bogdanovic, who has hit 41.4% of his 3-point attempts this season and was averaging 21.2 points per game before his wrist injury.
+“We don’t have anybody like Bojan,” Snyder said,.
+“So we’ve had discussions about everybody absorbing his shots.” … The Jazz went 8 of 34 from 3-point range but scored 54 points in the paint and went 24 of 28 on foul shots.

 UP NEXT